matttrent/matttrent.com/src/reading.md

 ## Recently finished

+- __Jack Weatherford,__ [Genghis Khan and the Making of the Modern World](http://amzn.to/2vIF6g5).
+The life of Temüjin and how the values the Mongols carried with the as they built their empire laid the foundation for much of what we consider the hallmarks of modernity.
+- __Yuval Noah Harari,__ [Homo Deus](http://amzn.to/2ozpWpI).
+Loved this book.
+So much to say about how the next hundred years of technological development will fundamentally change what it means to be human.
+- __Tyler Cowen,__ [The Complacent Class](http://amzn.to/2vgXrgU).
+Prediction of the increasing tendancy for Americans to keep the country the way it is.
+It didn't grab me as much as his previous two, and didn't pick it up after the flight I started it on.
 - __Twyla Tharp,__ [The Creative Habit](http://amzn.to/2ozgpyV).
 I've been trying to restart a creative thinking habit.
 Picked the book up, put it down, then did so again.
 I feel I got a better return on investment from The Artist's Way.
 - __Walter Isaacson,__ [The Innovators](http://amzn.to/2tQQyDO).
 The 150 year history of the hundreds of inventors and contributors that gave rise to personal computers, the Internet and the modern information age.
 Similar in spirit to The Making of the Atomic Bomb in all the best ways possible.
 - __Colin Woodard,__ [American Nations](http://amzn.to/2sUmAxr).
 The separate histories of the 11 different groups that populated the United States, Canada and Northern Mexico, how they're interacted in the 500 year history of European settlement and how their histories explain our modurn situation.